nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-scaled:** Pertaining to the nanoscale size of the carriers.

-### Expanded Definition and Usage\nNano-drug carriers have revolutionized the way drugs are delivered and utilized in the body.
+### Expanded Definition and Usage:
+Nano-drug carriers have revolutionized the way drugs are delivered and utilized in the body.
 Their ability to navigate biological barriers and deliver drugs directly to diseased cells or tissues minimizes the side effects commonly associated with systemic drug distribution.
 This specificity is particularly beneficial in oncology, where nano-drug carriers can directly target tumor cells, delivering chemotherapeutics with reduced impact on healthy cells, thereby preserving normal physiological functions and reducing adverse reactions.
 Additionally, these carriers are used in treating a wide range of disorders, including neurological diseases, where they can bypass the blood-brain barrier, and in chronic diseases, where controlled release can mean less frequent dosing and improved patient compliance.